TheHive-Project/TheHiveDocs/admin/upgrade_to_thehive_3_5_and_es_7_x.md

 # Migration from Elasticsearch 6.8.2 to ES 7.8.1

+---
-> ⚠️ IMPORTANT NOTE
+⚠️ IMPORTANT NOTE

->
-> - This migration process is intended for single node of Elasticsearch database
+- This migration process is intended for single node of Elasticsearch database
->
-> - The current version of this document provided for testing purpose **ONLY!** Use it on backups of your data.
+- The current version of this document is provided for testing purpose **ONLY!**
->
-> - This guide has been written and tested to migrate data from ES 6.8.2 to ES 7.8.1, and TheHive 3.4.2 to TheHive 3.5.0-RC1 **only!**
+- This guide has been written and tested to migrate data from ES 6.8.2 to ES 7.8.1, and TheHive 3.4.2 to TheHive 3.5.0-RC1 **only!**
->
-> - This guide starts with Elasticsearch version 6.8.2  up and running, indexes and data.
+- This guide starts with Elasticsearch version 6.8.2  up and running, indexes and data.
 To test this guide, we recommend using a backup of you production server. (see Backup and Restore page for more information)
+- This guide is illustrated with TheHive index.
+The process is identical for Cortex, you just have to adjust index names.
+---

 ## Prerequisite